heysuhas/cp31/README.md

 # cp31
-Solutions for the CP-31 Sheet by TLE.
+Solutions for the CP-31 Sheet by TLE in C++